T32 Training Program

 From this strong foundation, we have created a more innovative training program focused on finding novel ways of framing, understanding, and addressing obesity and CVD, incorporating and mobilizing all relevant scientific disciplines, building true transdisciplinary science.

-Washington University in St. Louis is an ideal setting for such training given its world-class faculty in obesity and CVD and its numerous institutional resources focused on transdisciplinary science.
+Washington University in St. Louis is an ideal setting for such training given its world-class faculty in weight and eating disorders and CVD and its numerous institutional resources focused on transdisciplinary science.

 Focus on transdisciplinary integration